1.When will the first examination for Curriculum 2019 be sat?

 8. Will there be a non-members’ exam available under the new curriculum, and if so which one would this be?

 Yes.
-Non-members will have a choice under curriculum 2019 to either sit CS1 or CM1.
-Whichever they choose they will be required to sit both elements of assessment at the same sitting.
+Non-members will have a choice of 2 subjects under curriculum 2019.
+These are CS1 or CM1.
+You will only have to sit one subject.
+Please note that each subject has two examinations, Whichever subject you choose you will be required to sit both examinations at the same sitting.

 1. I think I am eligible to claim an exemption from an equivalent CT subject.
 Can I still apply?